 The Masters in Entrepreneurship from Cambridge Judge Business School is a rigorous entrepreneurship course with a strong element of practical and peer-to-peer learning.

 Industry expert seminars

 Industry expert seminars are a vital part of the programme and take place during the residential weeks in Cambridge.

-These seminars complement academic teaching, provide external validity opportunities to challenge academic learning, and ultimately lead to a more thorough understanding of entrepreneurship.
+These seminars complement academic teaching, provide external validity opportunities to challenge academic learning, encourage entrepreneurship behaviour, and ultimately lead to a more thorough understanding of entrepreneurship.

 Because each speaker brings their specific understanding of an industry vertical, the understanding of the needs of their customers and creative solutions for their problems, they provide a level of insight which cannot otherwise be gained.

 Industry speakers will share their experience from startups in fintech, consumer and retail, creative industries, biotech and healthcare.

 Depending on the demand of the cohort the programme will aim to deliver seminars from representative industries.

 Interactive seminars will give you the opportunity to learn and practice entrepreneurial skills such as pitching, storytelling, structuring of information and presentation skills.